 Overall performance on state exams, as well as racial and ethnic disparities, are educational concerns in Arkansas, while high school graduation rates and adult education levels have been improving.

 Once children enter school, performance on exams is a measure of learning.
 Passing rates on key state exams are rising, with 38% of 3rd graders proficient in reading and 48% of 8th graders proficient in math.
 Still, this means less than half of students are meeting the state’s new expectations, set in 2016 with the adoption of the ACT Aspire exams.

 However, entering college students show signs of not being fully prepared.
 In 2017, 31% of first-year students needed a remedial course, and a far larger share (61%), of black students were required to undergo remediation.

-Adult education levels are rising, with 85% of Arkansans 25 and older holding at least a high school degree, up 10 percentage points from 2000, and 22% possessing a bachelor’s or higher degree, up 5 points.
+Adult education levels are rising, with 86% of Arkansans 25 and older holding at least a high school degree, up 11 percentage points from 2000, and 22% possessing a bachelor’s or higher degree, up 5 points.
 However, Arkansas lags the nation on these measures: 44th for high school diploma and 49th for bachelor’s.
-While the share of adults having a least a high school diploma were similar across racial and ethnic groups, there were disparities in those with at least a bachelor’s, 50% for Asian adults compared to 23% of both white and Hispanic and 14% of African American adults.
+While the share of adults having a least a high school diploma were similar across racial and ethnic groups, there were disparities in those with at least a bachelor’s, 50% for Asian adults compared to 23% of white, 24% of Hispanic and 15% of African American adults.

 |INDICATORS||TREND | STATE|